-Despite the fact the lights were on and steaming bowls of ramen were flying out the door, the venue was not catering to sit-down diners, but rather operating as a dark kitchen, cooking meals only for those who had ordered delivery from their devices.
+Despite the fact the lights were on and steaming bowls of ramen were flying out the door, the venue was not catering to sit-down diners, but rather operating as a dark kitchen, cooking meals only for those who had ordered online for delivery.

 Between mid-2018 and February 2020 (even before the height of the pandemic), the use of meal delivery services doubled.
 Safe to say users have never been more engaged with food delivery apps, and the trend is only set to keep growing as Australians continue to preference nights in.

 With an increased demand for food delivery, off-premise food services have exploded.

 Dark kitchens, sometimes referred to as ghost kitchens, virtual kitchens, shadow kitchens, or delivery-only restaurants, refer to kitchens that operate to prepare meals for delivery or takeaway only.

 While the chefs occupy a physical kitchen to prepare food, there are no tables or waitstaff for eat-in diners.

 “A dark kitchen is a rented kitchen space where restaurateurs can launch a virtual restaurant brand without a brick and mortar location,” Simon Le Grand, director of marketing and product management at Lightspeed (a leading point-of-sale and omnichannel solution for hospitality), tells The Latch.